Welcome to today's edition of the Rush 24-7 podcast.

 The Supreme Court is on the ballot.

-He's he uh he it's also reported that he cannot stand the possibility that as the economy turns around, follow me here, as the economy turns around due to Obama's policies, he can't stand the idea that Romney may take a victory lap.
+It's also reported that he cannot stand the possibility that as the economy turns around, follow me here, as the economy turns around due to Obama's policies, he can't stand the idea that Romney may take a victory lap.

 Where do I start?

-Due to Obama's listen, the economy will turn around because you'll have an executive CEO in charge who understands these things.
+Due to Obama's, listen, the economy will turn around because you'll have an executive CEO in charge who understands these things.

-I use the word somewhat.
+In his mind, which is somewhat delusional, I use the word somewhat.

 By the way, I'm short of memory.